 wrapper class may be used:

-Protected derivation is used when the keyword protected
+Protected derivation is used when the keyword protected is put in front of

 the derived class's base class:

-Private derivation is used when the keyword private
+Private derivation is used when the keyword private is put in front of the

 derived class's base class:

-Public derivation should be used to define an is-a
+Public derivation should be used to define an is-a relationship

 between a derived class and a base class: the derived class object